3 Things to Consider When Negotiating a Divorce Settlement

 In simple cases involving amicable parties, the couple may be able to come agreements quickly and without issue.
 However, in other situations, it is going to take several rounds of negotiations before the two sides can come to an agreement everyone can live with.
 A seemingly inequitable initial offer from your former partner may seem insulting and cause you to want to respond in kind.
 Just remember, negotiations happen in stages, and with your attorney’s assistance, you will be able to develop a productive counteroffer.
 In time, you and your former partner can go back and forth and ultimately find a settlement agreement which is fair.

 If you are considering filing for divorce, it is critical that you consult with an experienced family law attorney who can help you through settlement negotiations.
 At the Draper Law Firm, we have experienced divorce attorneys who are ready to assist you.
 To learn more, contact us today online or call 866-767-4711.
-We proudly serve the greater Central Florida area with offices located in Kissimmee, Orlando, and St. Cloud.
+We proudly serve the greater Central Florida area with offices located in Kissimmee, and Orlando.